LeoQK/Manual/README.md

 We want to learn from your experience, whether in mastering difficult games, or building impactful careers.
 And we want to help you better understand the value of your gaming skills.

-Connect with us on Discord or shoot us an email and we'd be thrilled to start a conversation.
+Connect with us on [Discord]() or shoot us an [email]() and we'd be thrilled to start a conversation.

 ### For Organizations

-We want to learn from you about
+We want to learn from you about your talent needs.
+And we want to help you understand the immense value that gaming skillsets can bring to your organization.

+Shoot us an [email]() or connect with us on Discord]() and we'd be thrilled to start a conversation.

 ## About